-The focus of social work services is to strengthen a family's or individual's ability to be self-sufficient and independent, to avoid inappropriate institutional placements and to provide protection for those persons unable to protect themselves.
-Certain social work services are based solely on need and not on income eligibility.
-Social work services include:
+The focus of social work is to strengthen a family's or individual's ability to be self-sufficient and independent, to avoid inappropriate institutional placements and to provide protection for those persons unable to protect themselves.
+Certain social work is based solely on need and not on income eligibility.
+Social work includes:

 Adult Protective Services (APS) and Adult Services

 Supplemental Nutrition Assistance Program (SNAP)

 The mission is to lead the way to a life of quality and independence.

 DSS will provide benefits and services without regard to race, color, national origin, disability, sex, age, political beliefs, religion, sexual orientation, marital or family status.
 If you believe you have been discriminated against, you may file a written complaint with state or federal agencies.
 If you have a disability or if you have difficulty with English, you may get extra help to make sure you get the assistance or services you need.